-The Healthy Kent “Infant Health Team” serves as our Community Action Network to improve maternal-child health, promote father engagement, and eliminate racial disparities in birth outcomes throughout Kent County.
-The Infant Health Team’s twelve committees address factors that impact infant mortality and family health.
-Committees include: Breastfeeding, Safe Sleep, Social Determinants, Transportation, Pregnancy Prevention, Maternal Infant Health Provider Network, Drug Exposure, Perinatal Mood Disorders, Home Visitor Provider Network, Interconception Care, Responding to Racism, and Dads Count!
-Participation in the Infant Health Team is open to anyone with an interest in this topic.
+The Healthy Kent “Infant Health Action Team” serves as our Community Action Network to improve maternal-child health, promote father engagement, and eliminate racial disparities in birth outcomes throughout Kent County.
+The Infant Health Action Team’s twelve committees address factors that impact infant mortality and family health.
+Committees include: Breastfeeding, Safe Sleep, Social Determinants, Transportation, Sexual Health, Maternal Infant Health Provider Network, Drug Exposure, Perinatal Mood Disorders, Home Visitor Provider Network, Interconception Care, Responding to Racism, and Dads Count!
+Participation in the Infant Health Action Team is open to anyone with an interest in this topic.
 For more information on opportunities and meeting times please call the Healthy Kent Executive Director at 616.632.7281.

 We also work at the systems level by supporting or participating with the following entities:

 Partners for a Racism-Free Community works with organizations to unveil the privilege built into our current institutions and to navigate strategies and long term changes to create equitable spaces for everyone.
 Visit www.prfc-gr.org